-When a potential customer completes a request for quote, either through a web form, social media channel or phone call, “speed to lead” is the time it takes a representative to respond.
+When a potential customer completes an insurance lead request for quote, either through a web lead form, social media channel or phone call, “speed to lead” is the time it takes a representative to respond.
 Unsurprisingly, a faster response typically means a higher conversion rate.
 Conversely, sluggish response rates frequently lose out on sales leads.

 Reasons for Striking Fast

-- Buying Intent: When people complete a lead form they are focusing on insurance and have intent to buy.
+Buying Intent: When people complete an insurance lead form they are signaling that they have intent to buy.
 Seize the moment!